open-telemetry/opentelemetry-collector-releases/distributions/otelcol-prometheus/README.md

 Components included in this distribution are mainly [Prometheus exporters](https://prometheus.io/docs/instrumenting/exporters/) from the [Prometheus GitHub organization](https://github.com/prometheus) that have implemented the [Collector Receiver interfaces](https://pkg.go.dev/go.opentelemetry.io/collector/receiver).
 Exporters who implement said interface, but are not part of the Prometheus GitHub organization MAY be included, but require approval from the [Prometheus Interoperability SIG](https://github.com/open-telemetry/community/blob/main/sigs.md#prometheus-interoperability).

+All components must also meet the repository-wide [criteria for supported distributions](../README.md#criteria-for-supported-distributions).

 Components from [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) and [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) can be added if they provide a better user experience for users of the Prometheus distribution.